pipelinecd/pipeline/subprojects/listener/README.md

 Usage
 -----

-Pipeline Listener (`pipe-listener`) is provides a HTTP REST API that providers like GitHub can notify.
+Pipeline Listener (`pipe-listener`) provides a HTTP REST API that providers like GitHub can notify.
 The API is non-blocking, after basic verification of the notification message, the API will return a success (HTTP 204) or failure (HTTP 422) status.
 The notification message will be queued for processing a.s.a.p. by its processor.

 ### GET /